CoreMedia/csv-reporting/README.md

 - Lihan Zhang
 - Henning Saul

-### Dependencies
-This extension introduces a dependency on the third-party library “superCSV”, which is licensed under the Apache License version 2.

 ### Versioning
 Versions of the CSV Reporter extension correspond to CoreMedia releases.
 For example, version 2107.8-1 of the CSV reporter is compatible and has been tested with CoreMedia version 2107.8.